eckester/MyToDo/README.md

 Commiting to the main branch will trigger a CI/CD run, which if successful, you can view at https://black-beach-0a186661e.4.azurestaticapps.net/.

+# Testing

+We used Jest to test out backend, including our Mongo Database schemas.
+Files with route functions (i.e. backend.js) were not included in testing.

 We used Emma's Microsoft Student Azure account for the deployment, so for more extensive error messages please contact her.

 ## Mongo DB